College of Engineering and Computer Science

 Important Academic Policies

 Listed below are some important policies affecting College of Engineering and Computer Science students.
-The CECS Undergraduate Student Handbook also has important information: umdearborn.edu/cecs/SRA/pdf/Student_Handbook.pdf
+The CECS Undergraduate Advising website also contains important policy related information.

 The English Composition Placement Exam is required of all students upon entering UM-Dearborn.

-Prerequisite courses and co-requisite courses: A student needs to have the proper prerequisites to enroll in a course and cannot enroll in a course when one or more of its prerequisites need to be repeated because of probation.
-This is monitored by the College.
+Prerequisite courses and co-requisite courses: A student must meet the proper prerequisites and co-requisites to enroll in a course.
+Prerequisite and co-requisite requirements are listed in this catalog and in the class schedule.
+This is closely monitored by the College.

 Grades: All courses required for CECS students must be taken for a grade.
-Grades count as part of a CECS student’s grade point average (GPA), except for the grades in ‘additive credit’ courses (EDF courses, or courses numbered 001 to 099).
+Grades count as part of a CECS student’s grade point average (GPA), except for the grades in ‘additive credit’ courses (ex: courses numbered 001 to 099).

-Pass/Fail courses: CECS students cannot take required courses on an audit or Pass/Fail basis.
-Any course audited or taken Pass/Fail will not count towards the degree, even as a general elective.
-Pass/Fail or non-credit courses may be taken only for non‑degree credit.
+Pass/Fail courses: Students cannot take required CECS courses on an audit or Pass/Fail basis.
+Any CECS course audited or taken Pass/Fail will not count towards the degree.

-Non-Credit Courses: Students cannot use non-credit courses towards their degree.
-A list of non-credit courses is found in the CECS Undergraduate Student Handbook available online: umdearborn.edu/cecs/SRA/pdf/Student_Handbook.pdf
+Non-Credit Courses: Some courses have been determined as non-credit courses for CECS students, based on course content or similarity to required CECS courses.
+CECS students cannot use non-credit courses towards their degree.
+A list of non-credit courses is found in the CECS Undergraduate Student Handbook.

 The D- Repeat Rule: Any course in which a CECS student earns the grade of D- does not carry degree credit.
 Any course in which a CECS student receives a D- must be repeated and must be passed with a higher grade in order for the course to count toward a CECS degree.
 This rule applies to all CECS students.

-A student on academic probation who earns a grade of C- or below in a course that is a prerequisite course for another course, cannot elect the course without first repeating the prerequisite course.
+Probation Policy: A student will be placed on academic probation if the student's overall cumulative GPA, current Major cumulative GPA, or both, drops below 2.0.
+A student on academic probation who does not earn a passing grade in a prerequisite course for another course, cannot elect the subsequent course without first repeating the prerequisite course.
 A student who elects a course without the proper prerequisites, or who needs to repeat the prerequisite because of probation, will be disenrolled from the course.

 Changes in Course Elections: Add, Drop, Withdrawal

-Please refer to the General Information section of this Catalog and the CECS Undergraduate Student Handbook for further information on changes in course elections.
+Please refer to the Registration section of this Catalog for further information on changes in course elections.

 CECS has a policy of required advising for undergraduate students.
 CECS students meet with their assigned advisor each term prior to registering for classes for the following semester.
 Upon completion of 44 credit hours, students are assigned a faculty member as their advisor.